 He completed the last six chemotherapy treatments in June 2019, and at the completion, more pockets of cancer were discovered in lymph nodes and next to a posterior rib.

 Fall 2019 held unknowns after Sam went to The Mayo Clinic in Rochester, Minnesota for a second opinion.
 The result of those appointments were "keep on keeping on," along with a 3D CT that showed cancer that is "peppering" his lungs, suspicious spots on his spleen, 4 ribs, and another enlarged lymph node in his groin.
 He resumed chemotherapy treatment with a stronger drug added in September 2019.
-He also underwent a prostate biopsy and is now dealing with aggressive prostate cancer alongside the metastasized colon cancer.
-Treatment options at this point include conventional chemotherapy, hormone therapy, radiation, and now alternative therapy and a drastic change in diet and lifestyle.
+He also underwent a prostate biopsy and is now dealing with aggressive prostate cancer that has metastasized to the bones alongside the metastasized colon cancer.
+Treatment now includes conventional chemotherapy, hormone therapy, and alternative therapy with a change in diet and lifestyle.

 Sam is staged as 3b with recurring and metastasized colon cancer.
-Prostate cancer is stage 4 after an MRI and bone scan was done with a plan now in place.
+Prostate cancer is stage 4 after an MRI and bone scan was done.
 His colon cancer had not cooperated up to this point, and as the oncologist explained to us, “It keeps popping up in random places throughout your body, and if you do not continue chemotherapy, we will not be able to keep it contained.”
-Both of his oncologists have also shared that 2 1/2 years later, “the chemotherapy is no longer eradicating the cancer, but the goal now is to extend his life."
-We are trusting that God has the best plan and every day is a gift and an opportunity to do better.
+Both of his oncologists shared that 2 1/2 years later, “the chemotherapy is no longer eradicating the cancer, but the goal now is to extend his life."
+Sam is now over 3 years on this journey...we are trusting that God has the best plan and every day is a gift and an opportunity to do better.

-Thank you for taking the time to pray for Sam and let him know you're thinking of him as he begins another new phase of this personal "project."
+Thank you for taking the time to pray for Sam and let him know you're thinking of him as he continues this monumental personal "project."